-Nursing RN Technology
+Nursing Technology Program

 Nursing, as defined by this program, is the art and science of human caring.
 It is designed to prepare graduates to care for people across the life span.
-Nurses provide culturally competent, safe and effective care in a variety of settings including hospitals, long-term care facilities, home health agencies, hospice, and schools.
+Nurses provide culturally competent, safe and effective care in a variety of settings including hospitals, home health agencies, hospice, and schools.

 Where It Will Take You

 Registered nurses are health professionals who perform a wide variety of functions.
 Nurses gather information in a systematic manner in order to determine the health-related needs of patients.
 Once the nurse is aware of the adult's or child's health needs, there are many ways to intervene in the healing process and to maximize the potential for good health.
 Some of the ways nurses intervene include: assisting in the rehabilitation process, teaching procedures and health practices, administering medication, assisting persons who are in pain, comforting the dying and supporting the families of those who are ill.

 The Nursing Program at UC Blue Ash College admits students through a selective admission process.
 Learn more about that process and being admitted to the Nursing Program at UC Blue Ash College.

 Upon acceptance to the UCBA Nursing Program, students must meet a number of requirements in accordance with the policies of the program and the clinical sites in order to participate in the clinical experience.
 These include documentation of specific and current immunizations and vaccinations, American Heart Association Healthcare Provider CPR certification, and health insurance prior to the start of their clinical experience.
 Specific requirements may change throughout the student course of study based on agency requirements.

 The two-year associate of applied science nursing degree program at UC Blue Ash College (UCBA) is approved by the Ohio Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing (ACEN).
 Graduates are eligible to take the National Council Licensure Examination for registered nurses.